Chobito/Chobito.github.io/_includes/content/home-intro.md

 # [Chobito's Page](/)

-Real Name: Pedro Romero Aguado
+The Page of Pedro Romero